leandrodsi/iweather/README.md

 ## **Description**

-This application was developed during the [Ignite course](https://www.rocketseat.com.br/ignite).
-The application was created using Expo, and CSS-in-JS (styled-components) was used for component styling. <br /><br />
-The application is a meal tracker that enables users to register their daily meals and indicate whether each meal is within or outside their dietary plan.
-It also provides statistics and insights on the overall diet, giving users an overview of their eating habits.<br />

 The application was developed and provided by the [Rocketseat](https://www.rocketseat.com.br) team to serve as a learning environment for studying and implementing automated tests using Jest and React Native Testing Library. <br/><br/> The app's purpose is to enable users to search for a city and view current weather information, including details like wind speed, humidity, etc., along with the forecasted minimum and maximum temperatures for the next 5 days. <br /><br />The original application can be found in the repository [iWeather](https://github.com/rocketseat-education/iweather).

 ## **Screenshots**